MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices.md

 FileVault is a whole-disk encryption program that is included with macOS.
 You can use Intune to configure FileVault on devices that run **macOS 10.13 or later**.

+To configure FileVault, use one of the following policy type:

+- Endpoint security [disk encryption policy for macOS FileVault](endpoint-security-configure-disk-encryption.md#filevault-profile-for-macos).
+The FileVault profile in *Endpoint security* is a focused group of settings that is dedicated to configuring FileVault.
-To configure FileVault, create a [device configuration profile](endpoint-protection-configure.md) for endpoint protection for the macOS platform.
+- [Device configuration profile](../protect/endpoint-protection-configure.md) for endpoint protection for the macOS platform.
 FileVault settings are one of the available settings categories for macOS endpoint protection.

 After you create a policy to encrypt devices with FileVault, the policy is applied to devices in two stages.
 First, the device is prepared to enable Intune to retrieve and back up the recovery key.
 This action is referred to as escrow.
 After the key is escrowed, the disk encryption can start.